 will persist, and how lethal it will be, concerned governments, IGOs, and NGOs may engage in diplomacy efforts, alert the international community about the situation, prepare for humanitarian assistance, and allocate resources where

-This is what ViEWS offers.
+This is what ViEWS offered (now provided through VIEWS).